 4 Ways to Detox Your Body After Drinking

-Alcohol is a toxin — a toxin that needs to be eliminated from the body in order for it to function normally.
+Alcohol is a toxin that needs to be eliminated from the body in order for us to function normally.
 10% of this toxin can be naturally released through bodily functions such as sweating, breathing, and urinating.
 The rest is up to the liver, which takes over the detoxifying process.

-Here are some ways to help your liver stay up to speed:
+Here are some ways to help your liver stay up to speed and flush alcohol out of your body:

 While sleeping late won’t physically flush alcohol out of your system, it’s a good step toward getting your body back to normal.
 Alcohol causes restless sleeping or lack of sleep, so you could use the catch up time.